facebook

 “It’s everyone’s collective responsibility to use AI for good, for the advancement and betterment of humanity.”

-– Priyanka Gangumalla ’24, MSIT
+– PRIYANKA GANGUMALLA ’24, MSIT

 "Although AI is incredibly powerful, it still has limitations," concedes Mojab.
 "While AI has the potential to revolutionize the way we live and work, it is not infallible," he notes.
 "The fact that it cannot identify issues on its own means that it can only work with the information it has been given, which can lead to errors or inaccuracies."
 Some people are afraid of AI or are concerned about losing their job because of AI.
 But Mojab believes that it will create more and more opportunities to creatively solve problems.